leethomason/OpenSaber/readme.md

 3. the circuit is live when nothing is plugged in

-This is useful, and convention for almost all saber designs, but a little wierd.
+This is useful, and convention for almost all saber designs, but a little weird.
 For it to work (safely) for case #1, the grounded sleeve of the recharge port should be isolated from "true ground" and the case of the saber.
 You need to be careful with a metal port, or use a insulated plastic one.
 (I went with an insulated plastic one.)